sportsfellows/sports-app/README.md

 #### GET: `/api/profile/<profile id>`
 Retrieve your user profile and update your information for other users to see.

+// Review: the routes in the codeblock beloew don't match what you've listed above
 ```
 http -a newusername:newpassword :3000/api/signin
 http -a <username>:<password> :3000/api/signin
 ```
 Throws an error if any of the requested properties that are not created for you are missing.

+// Review: is this line valid here?
+You get a JWT when getting your profile?

 The User model will return a json web token if there are no errors.
 #### PUT: `/api/profile/<profile id>`
 This will allow you to make changes to a specific profile.

+// Review: Should indicate you need to send bearer auth.
+You do, don't you?

 ### Sporting Event Routes
 #### POST: `/api/sportingevent`